vinefeeder/VineFeeder/README.md

         rich
         Scrapy

-You can install the necessary VineFeedder packages with bash or a Window's Terminal.
+You can install the necessary VineFeeder packages with bash or a Window's Terminal.
 Make sure to install python modules to the same python environment (env) as Devine
-First be sure to follow Devine's install and set-up procedure and ensure it all works correctly to your liking.
-If you have installed Devine in any other way that via a 'pip install devine' then do so before running VineFeeder!
-Make absolutely sure devine can be called from any folder on your system.
-Then, for VineFeeder,
+First be sure to follow Devine's install and set-up procedure and ensure it all works correctly to your liking. **If you have installed Devine by any other way than via a 'pip install devine' then do so before running VineFeeder!
+Make absolutely sure devine can be called from any folder on your system.**  Then, for VineFeeder,

     pip install -r requirements.txt